 - Two bamboo straws – £2.93 at Amazon* (£1.47 each)

 Cheapest glass straws

 Glass straws may sound like a disaster waiting to happen, but they're designed to be durable and shatterproof.
 They're also pricier than other reusable options.
-Here's the cheapest we found:
+Here are the cheapest we found:

 Cheapest reusable plastic straws

-OK, so these are still plastic, but they're designed to be sturdy enough to be washed and re-used.
+OK, so these are still plastic, but they're designed to be sturdy enough to be washed and reused.
 If you clean and look after these straws properly, there's no reason they shouldn't last for years.
-Here's the cheapest we found:
+Here are the cheapest we found: